ptrouvin/netscanner/README.md

-# netscanner
+# keycloak
-web interface to nmap
+Clone of jboss/keycloak project to make it working with OpenShift